 Want some advice?

-If you’re situated on the Sunshine Coast, Fraser Coast region or Mt Isa, I am happy to meet with you.
+If you’re situated on the Sunshine Coast, I am happy to meet with you.
 I can offer you more tailored information and answer any questions you might have about this big decision.
 Whether you’re ready now, years from now, or you decide it’s not for you, it’s great to have professional information you can rely on.